Tomc37/find_your_hat/README.md

 # find_your_hat

+## Intro

 A very simple JavaScript game playable on node.
-Just run the 'main.js' file with a node command after downloading the 'main.js' file and the node modules provided.

 The game is played by entering "directions" to move your character, your character starting in the top right.
 Acceptable commands are: